Header photo by Marie Whitten Tropeano

 Overview of Test Track in Epcot

-Waits here can be long so we recommend using Fastpass for this ride if possible.
-Get your Fastpass as early as you can because there’s only a limited amount given out each day and they’re usually gone early.
-There’s also a single rider queue which can cut down on your wait considerably, but you’ll most likely be separated from your party.
-At times guests using the Fastpass or single rider queues will bypass the area where they design their own virtual cars.
+Waits here can be long, so we recommend using Genie+ for this ride if possible.
+Get your Genie+ reservation as early as you can because there’s only a limited amount given out each day, and they’re usually gone early.
+There’s also a single rider queue, which can cut down on your wait considerably, but you’ll most likely be separated from your party.
+At times, guests using the Genie+ or single rider queues will bypass the area where they design their own virtual cars.

 Queue, pre-show and loading information for Test Track